 The five counties with the highest crash rates were:

-The Tri-State report went deep in its analysis and identified the most dangerous roads in each county based on the total number of crashes between 2009 and 2011.
+The Tri-State report went deep in its analysis and identified the most dangerous roads in each county based on the total number of crashes over a three-year period.
 The five counties with the highest total crashes in that period were:

 |County||Crashes||Most Dangerous Road||2nd-Most Dangerous Road|